Skip to main content

 Important

-Once complete, make sure to delete the old webhook configuration in order to ensure that duplicated events are not being fired to your webhook endpoint at the same time.
+Once complete, make sure to delete the old webhook configuration to ensure that duplicated events aren't fired to your webhook endpoint at the same time.

 webhooks-migration-delete

-To learn more about our new webhook features including setup steps and information on verifying requests, please check out our documentation here.
+To learn more about Uniform's webhook features including setup steps and information on verifying requests, please check out the webhook documentation.

 You will know when the migration process has been completed as the old configuration settings will no longer be present when you visit your project's webhooks settings.

-If you are not sure if you have set up your new webhooks instance correctly or are struggling to use our new interface, please don't hesitate to get in touch.
+If you aren't sure if you have set up your new webhooks instance correctly or are struggling to use the new interface, please don't hesitate to get in touch.